Santi-hr/UNI-T-Thermal-Utilities/README.md

 | 512 | Palette | 256 colors, 2 bytes per color (5 bits red, 6 bits green, 5 bits blue) |
 | 25 | Embedded data | See next table

 *Using this approximation temperatures are not exact when the temperature range is large.
 This behaviour is also seen in the UNI-T software.
+[More info.](docs/temperature_issue.md)

 The embedded data is as shown in the next table.
 All is stored in little endian: